ofasgard/ungoliant/README.md

 ## TODO

 - Do more testing on representative examples.
+- Add more configuration to web requests, such as a custom User Agent or Authentication headers.
 - Implement some actual spidering within the tool before passing it over to Burp/ZAP.